 The first envisions regime survival with continued tension — “bad, but preferable to Israeli attacks,” as Mr. Afacan put it — though he noted this is not the most likely scenario given mounting U.S. pressure and growing domestic demands for change.

 “Turkey believes Iran can make some changes to its nuclear file and its regional policy,” Mr. Afacan said.
-That, he added, would “decrease tension and eliminate the risk of a second conflict.”
+That, he said, would “decrease tension and eliminate the risk of a second conflict.”

-Turkey’s position matters because Ankara controls critical geography — NATO’s southeastern flank, potential refugee routes, and relationships with both Russia and regional powers.
-If Turkey does not support regime-change efforts, implementation becomes far more complicated for Washington.
+Turkey’s position matters because Ankara controls critical geography: NATO’s southeastern flank, potential refugee routes, and relationships with Russia and regional powers.
+If Turkey does not support regime change efforts, then implementation becomes far more complicated for Washington.

 “Turkey believes President Trump is not — and should not be — going to attack Iran,” Mr. Afacan said.
 “What President Trump has done still leaves room and chance for negotiation.”